Proverbs 5 – Warning Against Adultery

 i.
 Let her breasts satisfy you: “The word her breasts (daddeyha) originated in infant’s babble…it is associated with erotica in its only other uses (Ezekiel 23:3, 8, 21).”
 (Waltke)

 ii.
 “It is highly important to see sexual delight in marriage as God-given; and history confirms that when marriage is viewed chiefly as a business arrangement, not only is God’s bounty misunderstood, but human passion seeks (cf. verse 20) other outlets.”
 (Kidner)

 iii.
 “God created sex not only for reproduction but also for enjoyment, and He didn’t put the ‘marriage wall’ around sex to rob us of pleasure but to increase pleasure and protect it.”
 (Wiersbe)

 f.
 And always be enraptured with her love: The phrasing of this implies there is an element of choice involved.
 We usually think that being enraptured with her love is something that can happen to a person from the mystical force of love.
-Yet, we love what we chose to put our affections on and a husband can choose to be enraptured with love toward his wife, even if they fear love has diminished or died.
+Yet, we love what we choose to put our affections on and a husband can choose to be enraptured with love toward his wife, even if he fears love has diminished or died.

 i.
 Enraptured: “The husband should be ‘captivated’ by the love of his wife.
 The word shagah signifies a staggering gait and so here expresses the ecstatic joy of a ‘captivated’ lover.
 It may even suggest ‘be intoxicated always with her love.’”
 (Ross)